 TALE OF TWO GOALIES

-During the 2016-17 regular season, the Chicago Wolves and Grand Rapids Griffins faced off 10 times.
+According to my friend, currently obsessed with solitaire apps and the Wolves, during the 2016-17 regular season, the Chicago Wolves and Grand Rapids Griffins faced off 10 times.
 Griffins goaltender Jared Coreau started seven of those contests and posted a 5-2-0-0 record against Chicago.
 It marked his best season finish against the Wolves.
 During his four-year American Hockey League career, Coreau has faced the Wolves 16 times and collected a 2.31 goals against average with a .920 save percentage.
 His career record versus Chicago is 10-5-1-0.
 At the opposite end of the ice, North American rookie netminder Ville Husso appeared in three tilts for the Wolves against the Griffins.
 While his record was a bleak 0-2-1 — the Wolves were 2-5-3-0 this season against Grand Rapids — the 22-year-old did post the best goals-against average (3.31) and save percentage (.895) this year of the three Chicago goalkeepers to face Grand Rapids.

 By the Numbers